ExpansionCraft/ExpansionCraft/README.md

-Welcome to the Page of ExpansionCraft, the factions based Minecraft survival server.
+Welcome to the Page of Expansion Craft, the factions based Minecraft survival server.